moorepants/BicycleParameters/docs/index.rst

    contain the root `toctree` directive.

 ==================================
-BicycleParameters's documentation!
+BicycleParameters's Documentation!
 ==================================

-The **bicycleparameters** package is a python program designed to produce and manipulate the basic parameters needed for basic bicycle dynamic models.
+The **bicycleparameters** package is a Python program designed to produce and manipulate the basic parameters needed for bicycle dynamic models.

 Table of Contents
 =================